warlockbrawl/warlockbrawl.com/articles/warcraft-3.md

 ## Installation

 In order to play Warlock, you must have Warcraft III: The Frozen Throne installed on your computer.
 You can purchase it by buying [Warcraft III: Reforged](https://playwarcraft3.com/en-us/) which will get you the download for the game client.
-Alternatively, if you still have old CD keys lying around, you can add them to your [battle.net account](https://battle.net/account/) for the same effect.
+Alternatively, if you still have old CD keys lying around, you can add them to your [battle.net account](https://battle.net/account/) for the same effect or [download the installer directly from Blizzard here](https://www.battle.net/download/getInstallerForGame?os=win&locale=enUS&version=LIVE&gameProgram=WARCRAFT_3).

 ## Playing

 ### Battle.net

 Playing Warlock on Battle.net requires no additional setup and is the recommended platform to play Warlock on.
-Simply run the game and log into Battle.net and create or join games on the custom games list.
+Run the game and log into Battle.net and create or join games on the custom games list.
 The latest map can be found [here](https://www.warlockbrawl.com/download/).

 ### Other clients